 There’s been an increase in demand for our Accessible Services with both companies and individuals realising the importance of becoming more inclusive.
-In July this year we ran a series of workshops promoting website accessibility.
+In July this year we ran a series of training workshops promoting website accessibility.
 VisAbility will be running more free workshops to government organisations, thanks to grant funding.

-Braille Services continue to be in demand.
+Braille services continue to be in demand.
 VisAbility in Tasmania (opens in new window) helped to create both Braille and large print version of menus at the prestigious Hotel Soho.
 More councils and businesses including Mona – the Museum of New and Old Art, Australia’s largest private museum are now reaching out to our accessible team in Tasmania.
 Our relationship with Mona also led to a White Cane Day event at the museum with our clients.

 Toybox and KITES

-The introduction of the ToyBox Service aligns well with the launch of our new Kites Children’s Therapy Services (link opens in new window) provision.
+The introduction of the ToyBox service aligns well with the launch of our new Kites Children’s Therapy Services (link opens in new window) provision.
 Kites will roll out in mid-January.
 This new service will benefit those aged under seven.
 With the tagline ‘Any child, any challenge’, we’ll be supporting children and their families who may have developmental delays along with children who have disabilities.